FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 6.rst

 9. Set the Symbol Layer Type to Arrow

-10.
+10. Uncheck
-Uncheck Curved Arrows
+    Curved Arrows

-11.
+11. This will
-This will show you the flow direction of each structure.
+    show the flow direction of each structure.

 .. image:: ../img/Workshop/Worksh143.png